penagos/scientiapy2/README.md

 ## License

-This is open-sourced software licensed under t4he [MIT license](https://opensource.org/licenses/MIT).
+This is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).